tjohnston-softdev/worklink-database/readme.md

 ## Disclaimer

 This database design is licensed under [MIT](https://opensource.org/licenses/MIT).
 You may use this as a basis both personal and commercial projects as long as attribution is given and the license remains intact.
 Although I will actively support this repository, I do not claim responsibility for if and how you use this alongside the [original prototype server](https://github.com/tjohnston-softdev/worklink-api-orig).
 Refer to that repository for more details.
+The 3rd-party test data used are property of their respective owners.
+Care has been taken to reference them appropriately and are not covered by this project's license.